lucasbaraujo/olist-ecommerce-dashboard/README.md

 An interactive Excel dashboard designed to analyze e-commerce sales performance and logistics efficiency using the Olist dataset.

 Project Overview
 This project transforms raw e-commerce data into a visual management tool.
+It was my first contact with Power Query and Power Pivot in practice, as an autodidact student, trying to learn data analysis.
 The dashboard provides a high-level view of sales volume, revenue trends, and delivery performance, allowing stakeholders to identify regional strengths and logistical bottlenecks.
+It still has a lot to improve, such as new KPIs, new graphs, better UX/UI, etc.
 <img width="1614" height="522" alt="image" src="https://github.com/user-attachments/assets/1b18a9b3-37e3-44d9-acb5-3b1d4119d354" />

 Key Metrics (KPIs)